The Official Bit – My Author Biography

 I’ve been writing and independently publishing illustrated storybooks with primary school children in Melbourne via classroom workshops since 2006, with fun titles like ‘Have You Ever Seen a Blue Banana?’, ‘Treasure Island’, ‘The Parrot and the Scarecrow’, ‘Pencil Pandemonium’ and ‘Freddie The Famous Ferret’.
 I genuinely adore the company of primary school-aged children and find them to be some of the most authentic, engaging and interesting humans on the planet.
 So I’ve decided to channel this passion and dedicate my writing energy to children’s literature – both picture books and upper-middle grade fiction.

 I will write a picture book if I feel that I have a new story to tell and an original character to share.
 The two most important things when it comes to taking on a new writing project, in my opinion.

 Q: Why did you choose to write your picture book in rhyme?

 My love of rhyme stems from the early childhood influences of my mother.
 She is a great story teller who also loved to recite to us the poetry of Australian bush poet, AB Banjo Patterson.
 So I grew up surrounded by good old-fashioned storytelling told in rhyme.
 I was also a child of the ‘70’s and raised on Dr Seuss and Madeline books, so it was only natural that I’d be drawn to writing a children’s book in rhyme.
 It’s also no coincidence that I enjoyed reading Julia Donaldson and Lynley Dodd’s books to my own children.

-I did try writing ‘Daisy Dubois’ in prose, but always found myself coming back to rhyme.
+I have tried writing in standard prose, but always find myself coming back to rhyme.
 I really like the way the words sing on the page and I think parents, carers, grandparents, and teachers like reading rhyme to young children, too.